Saturday, April 17, 2021

 The map

-The overland map shows terrain (plains, forests, deserts, swamps, lakes, hills, mountains, oceans), routes (roads, passes, rivers, fords and bridges, coasts), settlements (towns, villages), and points of interest (castles, towers, keeps, ruins, dungeons, caves, landmarks, stone circles and unnatural effects), and the scael.
+The overland map shows terrain (plains, forests, deserts, swamps, lakes, hills, mountains, oceans), routes (roads, passes, rivers, fords and bridges, coasts), settlements (cities, towns, villages), and points of interest (castles, towers, keeps, ruins, dungeons, caves, landmarks, stone circles and supernatural effects).
+It should have a scale.
 It also can show borders or areas of control or roaming grounds for major factions.
 Together with a random encounter table, this is an economic way to describe the land.

 Scale of the map